cs10/TA-Ops/website.md

 ## Getting Jekyll

 1. See the (very basic) README in the folder of recent websites for some info.
-2. If you have Ruby installed, you should be able to do `bundle install`
+2. If you have Ruby installed, you should be able to do `gem install bundler` 2.1 If you want to, you can install `rvm` from [rvm.io](http://rvm.io) 2.2 Then install a new Ruby
+3. Once bundler is installed run `bundle install`